Vault assesses expectedness for each Case Assessment through generated Case Assessment Expectedness records.

 When matching based on sex, if the Case specifies the Patient’s sex, Vault matches to MedDRA Criteria terms on the Datasheet that include that sex if such a record exists.
 If the MedDRA Criteria term appears on the Datasheet without a specified sex, Vault matches if all other criteria match the details on the Case.

-When matching based on age, Vault matches the Patient’s age to the age range of the adverse event on the Datasheet using the following priority order:
+When matching based on age, Vault matches the patient’s age to the age range of the adverse event on the Datasheet using the following priority order:

 - Age at Onset calculated using the Onset date of the Case Adverse Event and the Date of Birth in the Patient section.
 If those values are not available, Vault maps from the manually populated Age at Onset in the Patient section.